Printrbot/printrboardmodernmarlin/README.md

 ##### Z-Offset Adjusemt while printing

-    Enter the incriment you wish to move, send the command repeately M290 Z0.01 ;moves away from build plate
+    Enter the increment you wish to move, send the command repeatedly M290 Z0.01 ;moves away from build plate
     M290 Z-0.01 ;moves towards the build plate